vldr/IISModuleJS/README.md

 * [v8](https://github.com/v8/v8)
 * [rpclib](https://github.com/rpclib/rpclib)

+## Getting Started
-## Installation
+### Installation
-1. Download the precompiled dynamic link library in the releases page.
+1. Download the precompiled dynamic-link library in the releases page.
-2. Follow the instructions given [here.](https://docs.microsoft.com/en-us/iis/develop/runtime-extensibility/develop-a-native-cc-module-for-iis#deploying-a-native-module)
+2. Follow the instructions given [here](https://docs.microsoft.com/en-us/iis/develop/runtime-extensibility/develop-a-native-cc-module-for-iis#deploying-a-native-module) to install the dynamic-link library in IIS.
+### Running Scripts
+All scripts are executed from the `%PUBLIC%` directory.
+The module watches each script for changes and dynamically reloads a script if a change was found.

+Scripts be should named with their corresponding [application pool name](https://blogs.msdn.microsoft.com/rohithrajan/2017/10/08/quick-reference-iis-application-pool/).
+For example, the site `vldr.org` would likely have the application pool name `vldr_org` thus the script should be named `vldr_org.js`

+You can load as many subsequent scripts as you want using the *load* function.

 ## API
 #### REQUEST_NOTIFICATION_STATUS: enum